 Low-risk investments are also ideal for short-term savers.
 The fact is, if you need to access your money for a major purchase in five years or less, then you shouldn’t invest that money in the market.
-It’s perfectly reasonable to stash your cash in a high-interest savings account or GIC and earn a healthy 2%+ on your cash.
+It’s perfectly reasonable to stash your cash in a high-interest savings account or GIC and earn a healthy return on your cash.

 Long-term risk-averse investors also need to understand that they can’t rely on a high rate of return to build their retirement nest egg.
 Since these investors will never earn more than 2-3% on their savings, they’ll need to have a much higher savings rate than someone who invests regularly in the stock market and can earn a 6-8% return on their money.
 That’s how to get a high return on investments.

-When To Take Additional Risk
+When to Take Additional Risks

 If you don’t need to access your money within five years, you should consider some exposure to the stock market.
 The key is to add bonds to the mix.
 There’s a reason why bonds exist – to smooth out the volatility of stock returns.